Jayashree-Behera/simple-dvc-demo/README.md

 dvc add data_given/winequality.csv
 ```

-Add the current directory contents to staging area
+Add the current directory contents to staging area: (Use same command to save/update any changes to the repo)
 ```bash
 git add .
 ```